johnlange2/WVdM_electron_model/README.md

 - **Interactive camera**: Real-time 3D perspective adjustment with mouse controls
 - **Field vectors**: Visual display of Electric (green) and Magnetic (blue) field vectors at the photon position
 - **Accumulated fields**: Running sum of electric and magnetic field vectors with reset capability
-- **Momentum vectors**: Display of instantaneous and average linear and angular momentum (in model units)
+- **Momentum vectors**: Display of instantaneous and average momentum vectors including linear, toroidal angular, poloidal angular, and total angular momentum (in model units, updated per cycle)
 - **Fine structure constant preset**: Quick button to set parameters approximating the fine structure constant ratio (~1/137.036)

 ## How to Use